Learn more about types of dementia, hear real-life stories, and explore how we can best care for those affected, in these online dementia courses.

 According to the WHO, over 50 million people are affected by dementia.
 This figure is predicted to rise sharply, as life expectancy increases in many countries around the world.
 By 2030 the figure is estimated to reach over 80 million, and by 2050, over 150 million.
 A new diagnosis is made, on average every three seconds, with around 10 million new cases per year.
 Or to put it another way, it affects around 5-8% of those over the age of 60.

 ‘Dementia’ doesn’t refer to a specific condition, rather serving as a general term for conditions marked by the deterioration of various cognitive functions that we rely on in day-to-day life.
 Symptoms include memory loss, disorientation, linguistic difficulties, and the impairment of judgement.
+Our range of dementia courses cover a variety of topics related to dementia and the care of patients with dementia.
+With the increase in dementia undeniable, it’s important now more than ever for us to understand it.

 Types of dementia and dementia stages